SiobhanBaines/MS1-Portfolio/README.md

 I wanted to keep the landing page eye catching but very simple which is why it only has my name and a future job title.

 ##### My Story Page
 Initially I thought I just wanted two or three sentences about me, what I have done and what I want to do but nothing I thought of seem appropriate or to add value.
 While looking on LinkedIn at some of my contact's pages, I noticed Lucy Jones had a link to her MS1 project which is her portfolio.
 Her website gave me the inspiration I need to create my own 'My Story' page.
-Her design allowed me to have a small section about me and how to contact me as well have two separate timelines, one for my work experience and one for qualifications..
+Her design showed me how I could have a small section about me and how to contact me, as well have two separate timelines, one for my work experience and one for qualifications.

 ##### Projects Page
 In my orginial design I was only going to have the projects I will be completing through the course but this didn't feel right as I came to work on the page.
 I have over 30 years in Information Technology and have worked on many projects at various levels.
 It is appropriate this page included the at least the three most recent big projects I have been involved in as well as the milestone projects from the Diploma in Software Development course I am currently studying.
-As my career moves forward I can expand this area to accommodate more projects.
+As my career moves forward, I can expand this area to accommodate more projects.

 ##### Contact Page
 My contact page is very simple so I decided to use a background image to add interest.
 There are input fields for a name, email address and a decription of what the contact is in relation to.